near/nearcore/CONTRIBUTING.md

 `bindgen`, which requires `libclang`.
 See [`bindgen` documentation](https://rust-lang.github.io/rust-bindgen/requirements.html#clang) for installation instructions.
-* At the moment, `nearcore` only supports compiling for x86_64 architecture (for technical reasons, we have to care about CPU architecture and supporting one is easier).
-To compile to x86_64 on Apple silicon, use `rustup set default-host x86_64-apple-darwin` command.
-That is, cross-compilation sadly doesn't work at the time of writing.
 * You can optionally use the system installations of `librocksdb`, `libsnappy` and `lz4` in order to speed up the compilation and reduce the build memory requirements by setting the `ROCKSDB_LIB_DIR`, `SNAPPY_LIB_DIR` and